 Gal Potha or the Stone Book

-This is an intriguing part of the sacred quadrangle of Polonnaruwa – a stone book.
+This is an intriguing part of the sacred quadrangle – a stone book.
 This is actually a long inscription but from a distance looks like a giant book.

 In the end, it says: Kalingas are the rightful heirs of the throne of Sri Lanka.
 Therefore, non-Buddhist kings like Cholas and Pandyas shall not be consecrated in Sri Lanka.

-It is an advice from Nissankamalla to the future kings of Polonnaruwa – an advice it seems was ignored soon.
+It is an advice from Nissankamalla to the future kings of Polonnaruwa – a piece of advice it seems was ignored soon.